Hillview Mental Health Counseling PLLC

 To schedule a new appointment as a new or existing client:

-Click on the orange button titled 'Request Appointment' next to the therapists profile.
+Click on a Therapist Profile; Click on the orange button titled 'Request Appointment' next to their profile.

 Select 'I'm a New Client' or if you are an existing client select 'I'm an existing client'